Mormon pioneers: The ship Brooklyn

 The voyage is the longest passage made by a Mormon emigrant company.
-The ship Brooklyn sailed from Brooklyn Harbor, New York, and traveled south across the Atlantic equator, around Cape Horn, stopping at the Juan Fernández Islands, then to the Sandwich Islands (Hawaii), finally docking in Yerba Buena (now San Francisco) on July 29, 1846, having made the sea voyage in five months and twenty-seven days.
+Brooklyn traveled south across the Atlantic equator, around Cape Horn, stopping at the Juan Fernández Islands, then to the Sandwich Islands (Hawaii), finally docking in Yerba Buena (now San Francisco) on July 29, 1846, having made the sea voyage in five months and twenty-seven days.

-Augusta Joyce Crocheron, a passenger on the ship Brooklyn, described the voyage:
+Passenger Augusta Joyce Crocheron described the voyage:

-The passengers of the ship Brooklyn left the United States with the hope of finding religious freedom.
-However, they arrived in Mexican Alta California just weeks after its occupation by the United States Navy at the outset of the Mexican–American War.
+The passengers left the United States with the hope of finding religious freedom.
+However, they arrived in Alta California just weeks after its occupation by the United States Navy at the outset of the Mexican–American War.
 Despite the tensions that drove them from their homes in the Eastern States, the crew and passengers "felt more cheerful and secure."
 Mormon historian B. H. Roberts noted in his work A Comprehensive History of The Church of Jesus Christ of Latter-day Saints:

-This dangerous trek of nearly 24000 mi would claim 10 lives of the ship's 238 passengers, nine of whom were buried at sea.
+This dangerous trek of nearly 24000 mi would claim the lives of ten of the ship's 238 passengers, nine of whom were buried at sea.

 Brooklyn Place, in Chinatown, San Francisco, is named for the ship, as was the erstwhile Brooklyn, California.